I, Tonya: Release

-Shortly before production on the film began, Miramax acquired domestic distribution rights to I, Tonya and helped complete the film.
-However, prior to the film's premiere, its distribution rights Miramax once held were back on sale, with the company apparently still attached with the film.
+Shortly before production on the film began, Miramax acquired U.S., Eastern European, Russian and Greek distribution rights to I, Tonya for $6 million and helped complete the film.
+Before the film's premiere, its distribution rights Miramax held were back on the market, with the company still attached to the film.
 I, Tonya premiered at the 2017 Toronto International Film Festival on September 8, 2017.
 A bidding war ensued for the domestic distribution rights to the film, with Netflix, Entertainment Studios, Annapurna Pictures, CBS Films and Aviron Pictures being some companies bidding for the film.
-Shortly after, Neon and 30West acquired domestic distribution rights to the film for $5 million.
+Neon and 30West acquired domestic distribution rights to the film for $5 million.
 It was theatrically released on December 8, 2017.

 In January 2018, Dan Shaughnessy, columnist for The Boston Globe, asked Nancy Kerrigan in a telephone interview if she had seen the film – she had not.
 When Shaughnessy posited that Kerrigan was once "a victim of Harding's dysfunctional life", she agreed but emphasized that she was occupied with living her own life.
 Shaughnessy also asked Kerrigan to comment on whether she was "bothered by Hollywood's portrayal of Tonya"; she replied that the issue was no longer her business.
 Nancy Kerrigan said that her only "role" in the 1994 scandal was recovering from an attack, "That's it", she finished.
 She went on, during the interview, to speak about how she remembered the scandal as "A bizarre thing.
 The whole thing was crazy, being that it's a story.
 I mean, come on."